zzuzjl/lowendscript/readme.md

  bash setup-debian.sh site example.com

 ## After installation:
-After installing the full set, ram usage reaches ~70-75Mb, this is due to caching (APC in this case) is being enabled during installation.
+After installing the full set, ram usage reaches ~40-45Mb.
+By default APC configured to use 16Mb for caching.
-To reduce ram usage by 30Mb you may disable APC by moving or deleting the following file - /etc/php5/fpm/conf.d/apc.ini
+To reduce ram usage, you may disable APC by moving or deleting the following file - /etc/php5/conf.d/apc.ini
 I recommend installing Ajenti and/or Webmin to manage your VPS.